 Vice President Internal

-+ READ Harman's Bio
++ READ Taj's Bio

 Is there anything that your colleagues would be surprised to know about you?